gardener/machine-controller-manager/docs/usage/machine-preservation.md

 ### ⚠️ Preservation Annotation semantics:

 Both node and machine objects can be annotated for preservation.
 However, if both machine and node have the preservation annotation, the node's annotation value (even if set to "") is honoured and the machine's annotation is deleted.
-To prevent confusion and unintended behaviour, it is advised to use the feature by annotating only the node or the machine, and not both.
+To prevent confusion and unintended behaviour, it is recommended to use preservation by annotating the node object, if it exists and can be accessed.
 When the `PreserveExpiryTime` of a preserved machine is reached, the preservation will be stopped.
 Additionally, the preservation annotation is removed to prevent undesired re-preservation of the same machine.
 This is applicable for both manual and auto-preservation.

 When a machine is annotated with value `false`, the annotation and value is not removed by MCM.
 This is to explicitly indicate that the machine should not be auto-preserved by MCM.
 If the annotation value is set to empty or the annotation is deleted, MCM will again auto-preserve the machine if it is in `Failed` phase and the `AutoPreserveFailedMachineMax` limit is not reached.